 Re-live the 2007-2008 Notre Dame Championship Hockey Season with Some of the Best Photos of the Year

-Paul Pooley returns for his ninth season at Notre Dame as the team's associate head coach.
+Paul Pooley returns for his 10th season at the University of Notre Dame as the team's associate head coach.
 He was named to the position on June 3, 2005, by head coach Jeff Jackson.

-In just seven seasons at Notre Dame, Pooley, along with Jackson and fellow assistant, Andy Slaggert, has helped change the culture of Irish hockey.
+In just nine seasons at Notre Dame, Pooley, along with Jackson and fellow assistant, Andy Slaggert, has helped change the culture of Irish hockey.

 Overseeing the Irish defense, Pooley has seen Notre Dame give up the fewest goals per game (1.67 in `06-'07), the fifth fewest in `07-'08 (2.13) and the fewest again in `08-'09, just 1.71 per game.

 The veteran coach joined the Irish staff after spending 11 seasons (1994-2005) as head coach at Providence College.
 During those 11 seasons, Pooley's Friars were a combined 185-187-40, winning the Hockey East title in 1995-96 and appearing in two NCAA tournaments (1996 and 2001).